 - Try the tea or sandwiches

 The primary wildlife you will find at the tea garden includes ducks, birds, fish and cats.
 The upper trail that leads out of the garden may contain cats.
 Luckily, Abbey did not seem to notice them as we were hiking because she loves to chase cats.

-Things To Keep In Mind
+Things to Keep in Mind

 Please be mindful of those around you at the tea garden.
 This is a popular tourist location and does receive a lot of foot traffic.
 Many people stop along the paths to take photos.
 Sometimes this annoys visitors who are forced to stop and wait.
-Some negative reviews are made due to such a situation, which seems rather trivial, but try to be mindful nonetheless.
+Some negative reviews are made due to this situation, which seems rather trivial, but try to be mindful nonetheless.

-History of The Japanese Tea Garden
+History of the Japanese Tea Garden

 I have not tried the tea because I prefer coffee.
-However, if you are a tea lover I imagine the tea is rather good.
+However, if you are a tea lover, I imagine the tea is rather good.
 The tea garden has a fascinating history and has been shaped into one of the most beautiful sights in San Antonio.
 Will I return?
-Time will only tell.
+Only time will tell.

 Japanese Tea Garden history source from sanantonio.gov

 I’m a certified personal trainer in San Antonio.
 After adopting Abbey, I created Places for Pups to help you get outside, exercise with your dog and have fun doing it.